Learn

 in charge of

-The same happens outside language learning:
+The same problem appears outside language learning:

 - a programming function makes more sense inside a code example;